Sweet Country (2017 film): Cast

-Origin
+Production

+Background

-The storyline of the film was inspired by the true story of an Australian Aboriginal man named Wilaberta (or Wilberta or Willaberta) Jack in 1929 and his shooting of ANZAC veteran Harry Henty.
-Scriptwriter for the film, David Tranter, had previously made a short documentary of the story named Willaberta Jack, which had been nominated for Best Documentary in the Winnipeg Indigenous Film Festival in 2007.
-Willaberta Jack was his great-uncle and they lived north of Alice Springs.
+The storyline of the film was inspired by the true story of an Aboriginal Australian man named Wilaberta (or Wilberta or Willaberta) Jack in 1929 and his shooting of ANZAC veteran Harry Henty.
+Scriptwriter and sound recordist for the film, David Tranter, had previously directed and been responsible for sound recording on a documentary short film of the story, titled Willaberta Jack, which had been nominated for Best Documentary in the Winnipeg Aboriginal Film Festival in 2007.
+Willaberta Jack was Tranter's great-uncle, elder brother of his grandfather Philomac, and they lived north of Alice Springs.